-- o Promoting the project throughout California (or the diocese). - o Assisting parishes in becoming participants and conducting orientation sessions. - o Providing Helpline volunteers with up-to-date data on participating parishes. - o Maintaining an up-to-date list of all Parish Coordinators and Angels. - Acknowledging receipt of all referrals from the Helpline and determining if Parish Coordinators to whom referrals are sent also acknowledge receipt. - Determining if Parish Coordinators have contacted Mom and if not, taking the necessary measures to assure that Mom is contacted and an assessment of her needs is made. - o Responding to Parish Coordinators' requests for assistance. - o Preparing and making available Gabriel Project literature and Internet resources. - o Providing parish teams with the sources for purchasing the outdoor Gabriel sign. - Interacting with Parish Coordinators to provide and receive information and updates.
+- Promoting the project throughout the diocese. - Assisting parishes in becoming participants and conducting orientation sessions. - Providing the Gabriel Project Operator with up-to-date data on participating parishes. - Maintaining an up-to-date list of all Parish Coordinators and Angels. - o Determining if Parish Coordinators to whom referrals are sent acknowledge receipt. - Making sure that Parish Coordinators have contacted Mom and if not, taking the necessary measures to assure that Mom is contacted and an assessment of her needs is made. - o Responding to Parish Coordinators' requests for assistance. - Preparing and making available Gabriel Project literature. - o Assisting parish teams with attaining resources for purchasing the outdoor Gabriel sign. - o Interacting with Parish Coordinators to provide and receive information and updates.